Averagenormaljoe/NST-Final-Project/readMe.md

 ## Huang et al. Model

 The Huang model is based on the [Huang et al. paper](https://arxiv.org/abs/1703.06868).
+This model also adapt the luminance constraint from the ReCoNet paper

 ## Streamlit Website